Gbekoilias/Gbekoilias/README.md

 - 👋 Hi, I’m @Gbekoilias
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and machine learning
-- 🌱 I’m currently learning python and ML
+- 🌱 I’m currently learning python and Ml
-- 💞️ I’m looking to collaborate on data analysis
+- 💞️ I’m looking to collaborate on data science applied project for artificial intelligence
 - 📫 How to reach me @gbekoilias on twitter

 <!---